Home > Information For Parents > Frequently Asked Questions

 Wednesday : 7.30am - 1.15pm

-All pupils are expected to report to the hall daily by 7.25am.
-Assembly will begin promptly at 7.30am and pupils who are not with their class for assembly at 7.30am will be considered late.
+All students are expected to report to the hall daily by 7.25am.
+Assembly will begin promptly at 7.30am and students who are not with their class for assembly at 7.30am will be considered late.
 Please refer to School Information for full details.

 (Due to the current COVID-19 situation, students no longer assemble in the hall but proceed directly to their classrooms upon arrival.)